pramethg/FUSPA/README.md

     * Fig5b_data: A double matrix with size 188x129 containing data for plotting the fUS change map during hypercapnia stimulation in Fig. 5b

     * Fig5e_data: A double matrix with size 188x129 containing data for plotting the cross correlation between the averaged cortical fUS temporal dynamics and the temporal dynamics of each voxel in the image in Fig. 5e

-    * Fig5h_data: A double matrix with size 188x129 containing data for plotting the cross correlation between the negative derivative of the cortical signals to each voxel in Fig. 5h

     * filter_detrend_cortex_data: A double matrix with size 1x300 containig filtered detrended brain cortex data for plotting the example time series of the averaged cortical dynamics and averaged venous dynamics in Fig. 5d